Add YOUR Family To This Page

 Sunday, January 29, 1989

-Read more about George Washington SALISBURY photo of ancestor
+Read more about George Washington SALISBURY photo of George Washington SALISBURY

-Seward House Museum: Start your visit with a trip to the Seward House Museum, the former home of William H. Seward, Secretary of State under Abraham Lincoln.
-This historic house offers guided tours that provide insight into the life of one of America's most influential statesmen.
+Start your journey with a visit to the Seward House Museum, the former residence of William H. Seward, who served as Secretary of State under Abraham Lincoln.
+As you tour this historic house, you'll gain a deeper understanding of the life and times of this influential statesman.

 Ancestors Who Were Born or Died in Auburn, New York, USA